MuhammadWaheedRamzan/PhDEE19004_COVID19_DLSpring2020/README.md

 | ------------- | ------------- | -------- |
 |     VGG16     |       97      |    0.97  |
 |   Resnet18    |       97      |   0.9794 |

+# Models

+Trainined VGG16, and Resnet18 models both for Task 1 and Task 2 are provided in folder 'Weights' (a link is given to google drive where files are stored).
+For task 1 stored model files are named as modelname_FC_Only.pth, and for task 2 stored model files are named as modelname_entire.pth